 The following rules set forth the standards and procedures of the Board of Education of Quincy Public School District #172 regarding the discipline, suspension, and expulsion of students.
-The secretary of the Board of Education shall maintain a conveniently accessible copy of these rules in the office of the Board of Education and shall allow access to them by the public in accordance with The Illinois Freedom of Information Act, 5 Illinois Compiled Statues 140/1-11.
-The School Principal shall make these rules known to students and their parents by appropriate means.
-References to "parent(s)" shall refer, where appropriate, to a student's legal guardian(s).
+The secretary of the Board of Education shall maintain a conveniently accessible copy of these rules in the office of the Board of Education and shall allow access to them by the public in accordance with The Illinois Freedom of Information Act, 5 ILCS 140/1-11.